hayleyross/jira-example-dashboard-item/README.md

 ## Technologies and setup

-I've tried hard to use all the new shiny technologies in this and to abstract it away from the ugliness of JIRA as much as possible.
+I've tried hard to use all the new shiny technologies in this and to abstract it away from the steep learning curve of JIRA as much as possible.

 We have primarily
 * Java